Hallucination, Monofacts, and Miscalibration: An Empirical Investigation: Preliminaries

 Kalai–Vempala’s bound includes miscalibration, a term that depends on the unknown truth distribution \(p\), which is often unobserved in real-world applications.
 We replace this unobservable term with the \emph{empirical} bin-wise Kullback–Leibler divergence

-where \(\mathcal{B}(g)\) is the probability‑bin partition defined in Sec.~\ref{sec:miscalibration}, \(\hat p_B\) is the empirical frequency of true statements in bin \(B\) measured on the training sample \(S\), and \(g_B\) is the model’s total probability mass on that bin.
+where \(\mathcal{B}(g)\) is the probability‑bin partition defined in Section 1.1, \(\hat p_B\) is the empirical frequency of true statements in bin \(B\) measured on the training sample \(S\), and \(g_B\) is the model’s total probability mass on that bin.